Eli-Reece/plsbepatient/notes/bbb_quickbuild.md

 ## Install Cross-Compiler Toolchain

-Get a [toolchain] from arm or build your own using crosstool if you want.
+Get a [toolchain] from Arm or build your own using crosstool if you want.

 The BeagleBone Black has the Sitara AM3358BZCZ100 which is an ARM Cortex-A8 32-bit Microprocessor so it requires an x86_64 host cross toolchain for